Don’t make your problem the customer’s problemPosted Jul 18, 2013 | 4 min. (650 words)

 One rule I’ve been pushing at Mindscape in recent years is simple: Do not solve our problem by making it the customer’s problem.

 Let me give an example of this rule being applied & broken.
-Take Raygun.io – our error logging, reporting service.
+Take Raygun.com – our crash reporting service.
 When an error occurs in your software it’s sent securely to our server so we can notify you, extract data about the error and generally help you make your software better, faster.

 We do not enforce a rate limit when sending errors.
 However all competing products appear to have rate limits.